Between-Jobs/01_5G_Mobile_Communication_System_Overview_Document/README.md

-# 5G Mobile Communication System Overview Document
+# 5G Mobile Communication System Overview

 This document was created using a free generative AI based on the following table of contents.
 The AI was instructed to output a format that is easy to understand and memorize for personal learning.